-What documents and forms are required?
+What RAF forms are required?

 The RAF provides three main, prescribed forms.